Below, substituting "gravity" for "experiments".

 Below, substituting "REEFERS" for "EXPERIMENTS".

-If thought reefers were reefers existing in reality, would this not obviate the role of the black-market economy - in which pot growers and dealers currently play?
-A pot smoker could (with his mind alone) imagine some ultra-potent swag which would satisfy his desire to get roaringly baked.
+If thought reefers were reefers, existing in reality, would this not obviate the role of the black-market economy - in which pot growers, dealers and customers currently play?
+A pot smoker could (with his mind alone) imagine some ultra-potent Kush - which would satisfy his desire to get roaringly baked.
 Yet, only with imaginary guns, badges, bullets, battering-rams and pot-sniffing dogs could imaginary narcs raid the "grow ops of the mind".

-Complaining that empirical reefers are different than thought reefers is a tautology.
-You cannot smoke thought reefers - 'cuz since they do not exist in reality, thought reefers do not burn.
-Identically with thought experiments, experiments cannot be conducted in the province of the mind.
+Incoherently whining that empirical reefers are different than thought reefers is a tautology - an empty expression.
+You cannot roll thought reefers, 'cuz - since they do not exist in reality, thought reefers cannot be rolled.
+Nor can you smoke thought reefers, 'cuz - since they do not exist in reality, thought reefers cannot burn.
+Identically with thought experiments, experiments cannot be carried-out - solely - in the province of the mind.

-Should by merely imagining the possession of a stack of fat doobies land someone a mandatory-minimum stretch in pokey?
+Should - by merely - imagining the possession of a stack of fat doobies land a citizen a mandatory-minimum stretch in the pokey?

-The Enlightenment was supposed to have dealt the final-blow to Josh's mind-dependence (thought) slop.
-Following the ideals of the Enlightenment, the world (including gravity, a reefer or an experiment) exists independently of human minds.
-In a rather audacious fashion, Josh rejects the Enlightenment - that pillar of science, objectivity and rationality.
+The Scientific Enlightenment was supposed to have sounded the death-knell to Josh's mind-dependence (thought) slop.
+Following the ideals of the Enlightenment, the world (including the fundamental force of gravity, a reefer or an experiment) exists independently of human minds.
+In rather audacious fashion, Josh rejects the Enlightenment - that pillar of science, objectivity and rationality.